geo-kit/GeoAgent/README.md

 | `GEOVIEW_RESULT_DIR` | Where to deliver requests.
 Set by GeoView. |
 | `GEOAGENT_MODEL_ROOTS` | Optional allow-list of directories, `os.pathsep` separated. |

+See `.env.example` for an example of confirugation.

-## How it talks to GeoView
+## How it communicates with GeoView

-GeoView and the agent are separate processes, so they pass work through a shared directory rather than an API.
+GeoView and the agent are separate processes and pass work through a shared directory rather than an API.
 The agent writes a manifest, then publishes a pointer to
 it: